-Apple AirTag vs GPS Tracker – The Ultimate Comparison & Breakdown
+Apple AirTag vs GPS Tracker – Which Is Right For You?

 So, how exactly does this tiny device work?
 Unlike traditional object locators, AirTags utilize IoT (Internet of Things) technology.
 They function primarily as a Bluetooth tracker, connecting seamlessly with a vast network of Apple devices around them.
 When you’re searching for an item tagged with an AirTag, your Apple device will guide you to its exact location using precision finding, leveraging both Bluetooth signal data and augmented reality.